zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Glossary.rst

    prevents replay attacks where a transaction sending eg. 20 coins from A to B can be replayed by B over and over to continually drain A's balance.
--  **EVM code**: Ethereum virtual machine code, the programming language in which accounts on the Ethereum blockchain can contain code.
+-  **EVM code**: Expanse virtual machine code, the programming language in which accounts on the Expanse blockchain can contain code.
 The EVM code associated with an account is executed every time a message is sent to that account, and has the ability to read/write storage and itself send messages.
 -  **Message**: a sort of "virtual transaction" sent by EVM code from one account to another.
-Note that "transactions" and "messages" in Ethereum are different; a "transaction" in Ethereum parlance specifically refers to a physical digitally signed piece of data that goes in the blockchain, and every transaction triggers an associated message, but messages can also be sent by EVM code, in which case
+Note that "transactions" and "messages" in Expanse are different; a "transaction" in Expanse parlance specifically refers to a physical digitally signed piece of data that goes in the blockchain, and every transaction triggers an associated message, but messages can also be sent by EVM code, in which case